wanghaisheng/hands-on-chinese-learning/new.md

     **note:** China considers Taiwan its 23rd province; see separate entries for the special administrative regions of Hong Kong and Macau

-    [Independence]: For most countries, this entry gives the date that sovereignty was achieved and from which nation, empire, or trusteeship.
+    Independence: For most countries, this entry gives the date that sovereignty was achieved and from which nation, empire, or trusteeship.
 For the other countries, the date given may not represent "independence" in the strict sense, but rather some significant nationhood event such as the traditional founding date or the date of unification, federation, confederation, establishment, fundamental change in the form of government, or state succession.
-For a number of countries, the establishment of statehood . . . [more]
+For a number of countries, the establishment of statehood . . . more

     1 October 1949 (People's Republic of China established); notable earlier dates: 221 B.C. (unification under the Qin Dynasty); 1 January 1912 (Qing Dynasty replaced by the Republic of China)

-    [National holiday]:
+    National holiday:

     National Day (anniversary of the founding of the People's Republic of China), 1 October (1949)

-    [Constitution]:
+    Constitution:

     history: several previous; latest promulgated 4 December 1982 (2018)

     amendments: proposed by the Standing Committee of the National People’s Congress or supported by more than one-fifth of the National People’s Congress membership; passage requires more than two-thirds majority vote of the Congress membership; amended several times, last in 2018 (2018)

-    [Legal system]:
+    Legal system:

     civil law influenced by Soviet and continental European civil law systems; legislature retains power to interpret statutes; note - in early 2017, the National People's Congress took the first step in adopting a new civil code by passing the General Provisions of the Civil Law

-    [International law organization participation]:
+    International law organization participation:

     has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

-    [Citizenship]:
+    Citizenship:

     citizenship by birth: no